Rob Mills: Touring and television

 On 26 May 2010, Mills appeared on an episode on the children's game show Pyramid and again on 7, 16 and 23 June 2010.
 On 9 June 2010 Mills appeared on variety show Hey Hey It's Saturday accompanying the show's band.
 He appeared in a guest role in Winners & Losers as Sean and was cast as jazz singer, Eric Connolly in the Nine Network series Underbelly: Razor.

 In August 2011, it was announced that Rob would host a new version of the popular Australian talent show Young Talent Time, with co-production duties from original host Johnny Young.

 Mills joined the Young Talent Time cast in a live tour throughout June and July 2012.
 There were a total of 14 shows across 8 venues, beginning in Sydney and Canberra, and ending with five sold-out shows at Melbourne's Crown Casino.
 Mills hosted the show and performed solo and with cast members.
 The show featured the Young Talent Time Grand Final winners Lil' Banditz Krew performing as a group and with the team.
 The tour also featured choreography and dancers from the Project Dance creative team.

 In 2013, Mills competed on the third season of The Celebrity Apprentice Australia.
 He won $40,000 for his charity in the fourth task, but he was fired in the following episode.

 Mills joined the cast of Neighbours in November 2016 as teacher Finn Kelly.
 His first scenes aired on 15 March 2017.
 He reprised the role in 2018.

 In 2018 he featured in the 'Ex-Reality TV Stars' episode on series three of ABC Television's 'You Can't Ask That’.

 In 2019, Mills was revealed to be the 'Wolf' on The Masked Singer Australia and was the runner-up on the first season of the show.

 In 2023, Mills was named King of Moomba for the Moomba Festival alongside Rhonda Burchmore.

+In March 2025, Mills was announced as a contestant on the forthcoming ninth season of Network 10's The Amazing Race Australia competing alongside his partner Georgie Tunny.
+The couple made it to the grand finale, and ultimately finished in second place, behind Stephen and Bernard Curry.